The Great Mall of the Great Plains: Decline and closure

 Despite a highly successful opening that attracted more than 1.5 million visitors, some analysts' assert that the Great Mall of the Great Plains saw its success waning with time, due in part to a retail saturation in the market.

 The first anchor store to close at the mall was Kitchen and Co., which closed in November 1998 and was replaced with Off Fifth Saks Fifth Avenue Outlet in April 2000.
-The DSW closed next in 1999.
 To help increase foot traffic at the mall, the Olathe School District opened an alternative high school inside the mall.
-Dillard's, which converted its store into a clearance center, closed in 2001 and was replaced with VF Outlet three months later.
+Dillard's Clearance Center closed in 2001 and was replaced with VF Outlet three months later.
 Old Navy also converted their store into an outlet store that year.
 Both Oshman's SuperSports USA and Old Navy closed in January 2003.
 Later in 2003, Cosmic Mini Golf opened in the former Oshman's SuperSports USA store, but Off Fifth Saks Fifth Avenue closed in February 2004.
-Shortly after that, Sportibles opened.
 Linens 'N Things closed at the end of 2004 when their lease ended.
-In June 2005, Steve and Barry's opened in the former Oshman's Supersports USA store and Cosmic Mini Golf relocated to the former Off Fifth Saks Fifth Avenue Store.
-Also in 2005, Marshalls relocated to a nearby strip center on the north side of Olathe.
-In 2006, Hibbett Sports opened in the former Old Navy store and Jeepers was renovated into Zonkers amusement center.
-In 2007, Famous Labels opened in the former Off Fifth Saks Fifth Avenue store and Cosmic Mini Golf relocated for the last time to the former DSW store.
+In June 2005, Steve & Barry's opened in the former Oshman's Supersports USA store and Cosmic Mini Golf relocated to the former Off Fifth Saks Fifth Avenue Store.
+In February 2006, Jeepers was renovated into Zonkers amusement center.
+Later that year, Hibbett Sports opened in the former Old Navy store and Marshalls relocated to a nearby strip center on the north side of Olathe.
+In 2007, DSW shuttered their store once their lease expired.
+Famous Labels opened in the former Off Fifth Saks Fifth Avenue store and Cosmic Mini Golf relocated to the former Linens 'N Things store.
 In 2008, the Foozles Bookstore closed and was replaced with Book Warehouse.
-Also in 2008, Monkey Bizness opened in the former Linens N’ Things store.
+Also in 2008, Monkey Bizness opened in the former Linens 'N Things store and Cosmic Mini Golf relocated for the last time to the former DSW store.
 In late 2008, Steve & Barry's filed for bankruptcy and closed in early 2009.
-Both VF Outlet and Famous Labels also closed by the end of 2009.
-VF Outlet was replaced with Treasure Hunt soon afterward.
+VF Outlet also closed by the end of that year.